t2k-software/TTD-DQ/README.md

 ### Generating the Report

-After compiling the executing TTD_DQ.exe, the script will automatically download the latest set of DQ files.
+After compiling the executing TTD_DQ.exe, the script will automatically download the latest set of DQ files and process them into a PDF LaTeX document.

-~~
+__If you wish to run the scripts manually, please loop up the following__

 Once the processing has completed you can begin to generate the TTD DQ report.
 First you need to find out the following information:
  * __Run Period__ : This is the dates of the week for which you are doing the processing, in the form MMDD-MMDD.
 Here the first date is Sunday at the start of the previous week, and the second date is the following Saturday.
  * __Year__ : Self explanatory I hope!